sbmlteam/sbmlpkgspec/README.txt

                             mhucka@caltech.edu

-The SBMLPackage class for LaTeX provides a standard format for authoring SBML Level 3 package specification documents.
-A user's guide to SBMLPackage is available in the file titled sbmlpackage-style-doc.pdf (PDF) and sbmlpackage-style-doc.tex (LaTeX source).
+The SBMLPkgSpec class for LaTeX provides a standard format for authoring SBML Level 3 package specification documents.
+A user's guide to SBMLPkgSpec is available in the file titled sbmlpackage-style-doc.pdf (PDF) and sbmlpackage-style-doc.tex (LaTeX source).

-Please report problems you encounter with SBMLPackage.
+Please report problems you encounter with SBMLPkgSpec.
 You can contact the author directly, at the email address given above, or you can file a bug report using the tracker at http://sbml.org/issue-tracker .